mefengl/awesome-waitlist/README.md

 ## Taxy.AI

 - [Taxy.AI](https://docs.google.com/forms/d/e/1FAIpQLScAFKI1fZ1cXhBmSp2HM93Jvuc8Jvrxh5iSbkKhtwKN-OHoTQ/viewform) - Taxy.AI uses GPT-4 to control your web browser and take actions on your behalf.
 You give the high-level instructions and Taxy figures out exactly what steps to take.

+## IDX

+- [Explore IDX](https://idx.dev) - Project IDX is an experimental initiative by Google aimed at bringing full-stack, multiplatform app development to the cloud, offering web-based workspace, templates for popular frameworks, previews for apps, AI assistance, and more.

 ## waitlist